 In 95% of complaint cases reported in the IACP study, grievances were not sustained by video evidence.
 Supervisors noted that in at least half of cases, when complainants were made aware of the video, the complaint was withdrawn.
 This can not only provide significant savings in administrative and legal costs, but it also ensures the public image of the department is preserved by preventing negative media attention.

 Read more about the community benefits of police dash cams in part one – How Police Drive Recorders Improve Community Safety and Police Accountability

 On-line of Duty

-Additionally, for driver-training managers, vehicle speed, g-force and GPS data can be paired with the accompanying video recordings to assess driver performance and design more effective training programs.
+Additionally, for driver-training managers, vehicle speed, G-Sensor, and GPS data can be paired with the accompanying video recordings to assess driver performance and design more effective training programs.
 This helps to reduce strain on vehicles, improve success rates in terms of pursuits, and reduce costly accidents.

 A Connected Force is More Efficient

 This connected approach can bring an additional boost to the efficiency and effectiveness of police operations.
 It gives supervisors another way to monitor officers and assess their situations, allowing a more proactive approach to managing units and allocating backup.
 The ability to upload video remotely, without needing to wait for a vehicle to return to base, could save hours in time-critical investigations, potentially reducing the time needed to charge suspects or diffuse incidents in the community.

 Today’s dash cams offer police a proven and feature-rich way to supervise and support officers out on the road.
 Cloud-connectivity, real-time video, two-way communication, and vehicle diagnostics improve officer performance, while providing documentation that protects both the police and the public.
 It’s a tool that modern police forces simply can’t afford to do without.